City-of-Vantaa-SmartLab/ohjatun-liikunnan-kertaliput/README.md

 Go to Environments > `liikuntaliput-dev` > Configuration, and click the Edit button of the Software category.
 Populate the environment variables inside `docker-compose.yml` with values from the environment configuration.
 For `PAYMENT_NOTIFY_URL` and `PAYMENT_RETURN_URL`, substitute `localhost:3000` for the Elastic Beanstalk domain.
-If you want to use seeded mock data in the database, set POPULATE_SEED_DATA to 1.
+If you want to use seeded mock data in the database, set POPULATE_SEED_DATA to 1 in docker-compose.yml.

 Finally, run